Skip to navigation Skip to content

 For File Assessments:

-• in Assessment Details, check the response to the information sharing is indicated as No
+• In the Assessment Details, check the response to the information sharing is No

-For Face to Face (including video conference or phone) assessments:
+For Face to Face or Phone (including video conference) Assessments:

-• in the Assessment Details, check if Yes is selected indicating the customer has been read the Information Sharing statement explaining how JCA information can be shared and with whom.
-Assessors are required to do this at each JCA appointment
+• Assessors are required to do this at each JCA appointment to confirm the customer has been read the Information Sharing statement explaining how JCA information can be shared and with whom

 In the Assessment Details, has the correct Yes or No response been recorded to Client has been advised of information sharing arrangements?